Having an air conditioned home on an oppressively hot summer day is like finding an oasis in the desert.

 Generally, you want 30-50% humidity for comfort and to help reduce mold growth.
-You can read our guide on the signs of mold in your HVAC system here.
+You can read our guide on the symptoms of mold in air ducts system here.

 It’s also recommended to adjust your temperature throughout the day when you aren’t using it.
 If you’re away for the day, you can set your temperature higher, up to 85-degrees, to reduce energy use as much as possible.
 You can even do this at night as long as you’re able to comfortably sleep at around 82-degrees.